RibbonCommunications/webrtc-distant-js/step-by-step/starting-small.md

 Hmmm... why don't we see anything?

-This is because distant doesn't define a protocol for controlling a window size, or showing/hiding it.
-It leaves all of the control of the remote application to the application.
-So if the application wants to show the distant session, it needs to ask the session to show itself via a custom, application-defined message.
+This is because Distant doesn't define a protocol for controlling a window's size, or showing/hiding it.
+It leaves all control of the remote application to the controller application.
+So if the application wants to show the Distant session, it needs to ask the session to show itself via a custom, application-defined message.

 Let's move on to the next step and introduce the Distant Remote Application in order to show how this can be done.